orgua/shepherd_v2_planning/25_improve_sw_linux.rst

 Security Concept
 ----------------

+Goal: mostly secure beaglebone, but it is also partly for the vServer

 find open ports -> delete not needed services (included in ansible)::

     sudo netstat -apn | grep LISTEN